N-Basu/Digital-Mental-Calendar/README.md

 # Calendar-Calculator

-This is a special calculator where you can pinpoint the exact day of the week of any past calendar date you enter!
-The calculations are made based on how the internationally accepted Gregorian calendar functions.
+This special calculator allows you to pinpoint the exact day of the week of any past calendar date you enter, using calculations derived from our internationally recognized Gregorian calendar.

 # Requirements
 -> The date must be entered in the MM-DD-YYYY format